 Let’s be brutally honest for a moment.
 None of us can have it all.
 There are choices to make in life.
 Period.
 And no matter what choices we make in life, whether good or bad, there are different sets of issues that we will face as a consequence.

 When moms choose to have a career outside of the home, there are also many pros and cons.
-Their family may have more money to work with – but they have to give up precious time with their children.
+Their family may have more money to work with but they have to give up precious time with their children which can never be recouped.
 Decisions have consequences, good and bad, no matter how we choose to live our lives.

 Choosing to homeschool your children also has a set of consequences that go along with it.

 Most of the resulting items are wonderful benefits such as getting to spend more time with your children, being able to teach them about God throughout the day, not having them bombarded by peer pressure, no worries about bullying or school violence, being able to save money on clothes (we all know that the homeschool uniform is pajamas and/or athletic pants, right?!?), being able to teach them in whatever way is best for them, etc.

 Even though the decision to homeschool your children is a wonderful one to make, it also has some harder issues that you will need to overcome.
 Living on one income can be very challenging.
 There’s no way to escape your children.
 You are together all day every day.
 Your house is guaranteed to be messier because people are home using the rooms all day long.

 There is also a lot of guilt associated with being a homeschool mom.
 You can’t blame the teacher or the other kids when your child is acting up or when they are struggling to learn something.
 Much of your free time is spent making lesson plans, researching curriculum, and reading things so that we can better teach our children.